Paisabazaar app Today!

 Lastly, applicants can register by visiting the official website of Kaushal Panjee or by clicking here and further clicking on candidate registration.

-By selecting Fresh/New Registration and clicking on below tab ‘Next’ a new page will open that will require all related information.
+By selecting Fresh/New Registration and clicking on the below tab ‘Next’ a new page will open that will require all related information.

 Applicants are required to fill in all the information which should be correct as per their knowledge and click on ‘Save and Proceed’.
 In this way the applicant can register under DDU-GKY.